 10. More Uses for Live Streaming Corporate Communications

-There are plenty of other business uses for live video.
+There is plenty of other business uses for live video.
 Here are a few other use cases for live video-driven internal communications.

 - Proposals and Presentations